 Patient charges and eHealth services

-- For more information regarding patient charges and the exemption card see: Helsenorge.no > Healthcare exemption card
+- For more information regarding patient charges and the exemption card see Helsenorge.no: Healthcare exemption card

 Private health care and other health services